MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/web-app.md

     :::image type="content" source="../media/image(415).png" alt-text="My Courses":::

-2. Below **My Progress** bar, you can find the Learning Paths with  completion status represented in form of percentage and progress bar.
+2. Below the **My Progress** bar, you can find the Learning Paths with  completion status represented in the form of a percentage and progress bar.

     :::image type="content" source="../media/image(435).png" alt-text="Progress":::

-3. Further below, for each course item displayed you can completion status represented in the form on percentage and progress bar.
+3. If you scroll down, for each course item displayed, you can also see a completion status represented in the form of a percentage and progress bar.

     :::image type="content" source="../media/image(183).png" alt-text="Completions status":::